fcegatti/guisamemo/README.md

 This project is licensed under the MIT License.

 > You are free to use, modify and distribute this project with attribution.
-> If you plan to use it commercially or as a base for a similar product, please consider the intent behind the project and the creator's plans for a commercial version.
+> If you plan to use it commercially or as a base for a similar product, please consider the project’s original intention and respect the creator’s plans for a commercial edition.

 ---

 ## 👤 Credits

 No external assets currently require attribution.
-Credits will be included when used in future versions.
+Credits will be included when external media are added in future releases.

 ---